 By Todd Bernhard on Tue, 01/24/2017

 How to Watch Amazon Prime on Apple TV Using an iPhone, iPad, or iPod touch

 It's not perfect but it works.
 Amazon Video offers some clever enhancements like X-Ray, which lets you access information about the actors currently on screen, on your iOS device while the movie plays on the big screen.
 You can also enable or disable captioning, pause, rewind, fast forward, and even use the timeline to move back and forth in the video.

 How to Watch Amazon Prime on Apple TV Using a Mac

-You could also use a Macintosh running the Safari browser and send the media via AirPlay.
-Another option is to use Apple's Digital Video adapter which basically converts the Lightning port to HDMI and provides a Lightning jack so you can charge your iOS device.
-You will need to provide an HDMI cable to connect to your TV.
+Why isn’t there an Amazon Video app for Amazon Prime customers on Apple TV?
 Amazon competes with Apple, not just in devices like the Kindle Fire versus the Apple iPad but in selling and streaming media.
 I usually am disappointed if I write an article and Apple releases a new product that makes it obsolete.
 But in this case, I'd rejoice.
 Until Apple and Amazon can work things out, this will have to do.